2015 FIFA Women's World Cup: Knockout stage

 The knockout stage comprised the 16 teams that advanced from the group stage of the tournament.
 There were four rounds of matches, with each round eliminating half of the teams entering that round.
 The successive rounds were the round of 16, quarter-finals, semi-finals, and the final.
 There was also a match to decide third and fourth place.
-For each game in the knockout stage, any draw at 90 minutes was followed by 30 minutes of extra time; if scores were still level, there was a penalty shootout to determine who progressed to the next round.
+For each game in the knockout stage, any draw at 90 minutes was followed by 30 minutes of extra time; if scores were still level, there was a penalty shoot-out to determine who progressed to the next round.
 Single yellow cards accrued were cancelled after the quarter-finals, therefore ensuring that no players miss the Final because of receiving a caution in the semi-finals.

 Three spots in the 2016 Summer Olympics women's football tournament were filled by the UEFA teams that progressed the furthest in the tournament, other than England.
 (Note: Even though England were one of the top three UEFA teams in the World Cup, they were not eligible to play at the Olympics.
 The English Football Association (FA) is affiliated to the British Olympic Association and on 2 March 2015 said it wanted a British Olympic team to compete if England earned a place.
 Following strong objections from the Scottish, Welsh and Northern Irish football associations, and a commitment from FIFA that they would not allow entry of a British team unless all four Home Nations agreed, the FA announced on 30 March 2015 that they would not seek entry into the Olympic tournament.
 Similar circumstances prevented them from playing in the 2008 Olympics, when England finished as one of the top three UEFA teams in the 2007 FIFA Women's World Cup.
 Great Britain did compete in 2012 as the host nation.)
 Two spots went to France and Germany which both reached the quarter-finals.
 The third spot was a tie between four teams eliminated in the round of 16: Netherlands, Norway, Sweden and Switzerland.
 A play-off tournament in March 2016 determined UEFA's third Olympic qualifier to be Sweden.